paazmaya/grunt-togeojson/README.md

 ## Release History

+ * `v2.2.0` (2016-08-10)
+  - Dependencies are sure :tophat: up to date
+  - Use shared ESLint configuration and ESLint directly without the Grunt.js plugin
  * `v2.1.0` (2016-04-05)
     - Update dependencies and remove `grunt-cli` from `devDependencies` as it is in `grunt` now
  * `v2.0.1` (2016-02-22)